 The successful workshop, organized by the Central Bank of Ireland in Dublin in February 2017, covered various aspects related to macro-prudential policies, in particular: the international evidence on the use and effects of macroprudential policies and the potential of different classes of models (VAR and general equilibrium models) to capture macro-prudential policy impact on GDP and on specific markets (such as housing) and its interaction with monetary and fiscal policies.

 The Florence School of Banking and Finance (FBF) offered a course on the empirical methods to evaluate financial regulation and a course on the main implementation challenges that can significantly undermine macroprudential policy effectiveness.

 The Bank of Slovenia hosted the third European Central Banking Network (ECBN) Policy Research Conference in Ljubljana, Slovenia, 14 - 15 September 2017.
 The event brought together a group of researchers from 18 central banks, senior officials of other international financial institutions and leading academics to present and discuss policy-oriented research on “Evaluating the Effectiveness of Macroprudential Policies.
-The proceedings will be published shortly.
+The proceedings appear on this webpage.

 2016 - “Macroprudential Instruments and Financial Cycles”

 The topic for 2016 was “Macroprudential Instruments and Financial Cycles” and the Network expanded its activities by organizing two events: a workshop and a conference.

 The first workshop was organized by the Central Bank of the Republic of Turkey on 21 and 22 March 2016 in Istanbul.

 The Bank of Slovenia hosted the second research conference of the ECBN on 29 and 30 September 2016.
 The conference brought together a group of researchers from 25 European central banks, senior officials of other international financial institutions and leading academics.
 The proceedings appear on this webpage.